elcoco/mint_autoinstall/README.md

 # Method for auto installing linux mint by using a preseed

 NOTE: I tested with the latest (v22.1) cinnamon linux mint iso on a virtual machine.
-      so this needs proper testing on real hardware.
+      This still needs proper testing on real hardware.

-A preseed file is a list of answers to questions that are asked while installing linux mint.
+A preseed file is a list of answers to questions that are asked by the linux mint installers.
-It's the native way of automating installing debian like distro's.
+It's the native way of doing automatic installs on debian like distro's.

-This way it's easy to set things like localization, apt sources, extra users or run custom scripts.
+It's easy to set things like localization, apt sources, extra users or run custom scripts.
 For this to work we have to build a new install image.

 ## Changes from the default install